 - Consumer Reports Online

-The full site: thousands of reviews, articles, and product overviews, free to patrons of the Brooks Memorial Library.
+The full site via EBSCO library services.
+Includes thousands of reviews, articles, and product overviews, all free to patrons of the Brooks Memorial Library.

 - Consumer Search